The Student Wellbeing Ambassador Programme (SWAP)

 You might even have your own dedicated group of student wellbeing ambassadors and you need some way of training them so that they can spread evidence-based wellbeing ideas around your school or college.
 If not, why not start from scratch?
 Recruit a group of students specifically for the Student Wellbeing Ambassador Programme and let them transform the wellbeing environment for your students, and staff!

 ‘There is strong evidence to suggest that whole-school approaches to promoting wellbeing can have positive effects on a wide range of other student outcomes, including mental health, self-esteem, self-efficacy, motivation, behaviour, and decreased probability of dropout’.

 Aidan Harvey-Craig wrote the Student Wellbeing Ambassador Programme and his teenage daughter narrates the videos.
 He is author of the book 18 Wellbeing Hacks for Students: Using Psychology’s Secrets to Survive and Thrive.
 Aidan has two degrees in psychology and has worked as Head of Psychology, Head of Year, and Student Counsellor in a range of schools in the UK and internationally.

-His previous experiences include running Anger Management and Cognitive Skills programmes in a maximum security prison, and working as an editor in a global publisher of online travel information.
+His previous experiences include running Anger Management and Cognitive Skills programmes in a maximum security prison.

 ‘This is my kind of book!
 It's evidence-based, easy to read and so practical.
 This book will prove so useful to students.
 A book that will help them understand themselves and the people around them better, as well as equipping them with the tools they need to thrive.
 Highly recommended’